dgtized/autostereogram/README.markdown

 ### Known Issues

  * Sometimes when uploading a pattern or depthmap it is added more then once.
+ * Apparently the Canvas and File API's have security problems if they aren't being hosted off of a webserver.  `static.ru` is a Rack file for using thin to run a temporary server on localhost:3000.
+Just install thin, and execute:

+    $ thin -R static.ru start

+Browse to localhost:3000 and everything should be happy.

 ### Other Stuff